HuchieWuchie/affnetDR/README.md

 # AffNet-DR

+**PDF VERSION OF PAPER HAS BEEN UPLOADED TO THIS REPOSITORY NAMED:** 0544.pdf

 This repository contains the implementation of our AffNet-DR network trained on synthetic data for our paper "Learning to Segment Object Affordances on Synthetic Data for Task-oriented Robotic Handovers".
 AffNet-DR was trained solely on our synthetic object affordance dataset generated in the Unity game engine with the domain randomization method.
 AffNet-DR performs object detection and affordance segmentation in parallel.
 The architecture is a modified version of AffordanceNet.

 A synthetic dataset already generated can be downloaded from here https://drive.google.com/file/d/1yRL2JbZhZEsL2O9fKbM_DDJ7U53dogkl/view?usp=sharing